-I AM SO tired of being a stonecutter,” Haku sighed.
-The Emperor, held aloft in a curtained chair, passed by in a magnificent royal procession.
-“I have been poor all my life.
-If only I were the powerful Emperor instead, I would be carried on high by servants, above all others.”
+I AM SO tired of being a stonecutter," Haku sighed.
+He watched the Emperor, held aloft in a curtained chair, pass by in a magnificent royal procession.
+"I have been a poor stonecutter all my life.
+If only I were the Emperor!
+Then I would be the most powerful of all.
+I would be carried on high by servants and look down on everyone else."

-Suddenly, inexplicably, Haku was the Emperor, in that very curtained chair!
-He could not believe his luck.
-Yet in a few minutes Haku realized that the sun’s beating down on the curtained chair made the air inside stuffy.
+Suddenly Haku was the Emperor, in that very curtained chair!
+He could not believe it!
+Yet in a few minutes Haku realized that the sun's beating down on the curtained chair made the air inside stuffy.
 Worse, he was getting queasy from the bumpy ride.

 "What was I thinking?" moaned Haku.
 "It's nothing to be Emperor, jostled about until you get sick.
 The sun is the one that's the most powerful of all.
 I wish I were the sun itself!"

 In a flash, Haku discovered that he was the sun!

 Proudly he beat his rays upon the earth, warming the vast land that lay below.
 But clusters of clouds soon gathered, blocking his strength.
 He tried to send his rays through the clouds but to no avail - they were too far away, and too thick.
 Without a care the clouds hung in front of him, casting shadows on the earth.